meta-company/makex/documents/source/configuration.md

 ## File

 The Makex configuration file allows one to override some aspects of makex.
 A configuration file is not required for basic use of Makex.

 The configuration file itself may be located in a number of places:

 - In the current working directory or its parents (as `makex.toml` or `.makex.toml`).
-- The users configuration directory (`~/.config/makex.toml`).
+- The user's configuration directory (`~/.config/makex.toml`).
 - The global/system configuration directory (`/etc/makex.toml`)

-All of these places are checked in order, and the configuration is merged with the same precedence.
+These locations are checked in order, and the configuration is merged with the same precedence.
-For example, this means that the a `make.toml` in the current working directory overrides any values in the users or global.
+For example, this means that a `make.toml` in the current working directory overrides any values in the users or global.

 ## Sections